Booking Travel Online? 9 Tips to Ensure Nothing Goes Wrong

 4. Protect Yourself With Insurance

 Consider purchasing trip cancellation insurance and out-of-province health insurance when you book your trip.
-While nobody ever expects to cancel their vacation plans, unexpected situations can occur, and cancellation charges levied by airlines, cruise lines, hotels and tour companies can amount to as much as 100% of the purchase price.
+While nobody ever expects to cancel their vacation plans, unexpected situations can occur, and cancellation charges by airlines, cruise lines, hotels and tour companies can be as much as 100% of the purchase price.
 Online travel agencies in Ontario are required to advise you of the availability of trip cancellation insurance and out-of-province health insurance during the booking process.
 The travel agency receipt should indicate whether you purchased or declined insurance.

 5. Ensure You Have The Right Travel Documents